zaimoni/RSRevived/PreRelease/readme_revived.txt

 * even more AI overhaul.
 * map generation radically altered.
 ** survivalist weapon caches more usable (ammo is matched to ranged weapons in cache)
+* Items will survive better if the method of death isn't particularly destructive to them.
+(A slightly weaker version of the change in Still Alive).
+** the historical resistance of food and ammo to destruction has been retained.
+Armor will survive better if the method of death is non-violent.
+Other items will survive better if they aren't exposed to zombification.
 * The surface maps and sewer maps have lost their peace walls.
-For example, you can ** see across district boundaries
-** throw grenades across district boundaries
+For example, you can ** see across district boundaries (so does your minimap) ** throw grenades across district boundaries
-** fire at targets across district boundaries
+** fire at targets across district boundaries, etc.
 ** [release blocker] Unfortunately, the AI is just as unimpaired as you.

 REVIVED 0.9.9.4 CHANGES